This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Cerebral palsy is a lifelong condition that can cause permanent disabilities and complications.
-Sometimes cerebral palsy develops after medical negligence.[1]
-If your baby has cerebral palsy because of medical mistakes, you can file a cerebral palsy lawsuit and fight for justice.
+Cerebral palsy is a lifelong condition that can cause permanent disabilities and complications.[1]
+Sometimes, cerebral palsy develops after medical negligence.
+A cerebral palsy lawsuit can help you fight for justice for your child and recover compensation.
+Contact a cerebral palsy lawyer for advice and next steps.

 Cerebral palsy lawsuits are legal actions against hospitals, doctors, and other medical professionals negligent in causing a child’s birth injury.
 It is a type of medical malpractice lawsuit.